 The code in Listing 9-4 will panic! no matter why File::open failed.
-What we want to do instead is take different actions for different failure reasons: if File::open failed because the file doesn't exist, we want to create the file and return the handle to the new file.
+However, we want to take different actions for different failure reasons: if File::open failed because the file doesn't exist, we want to create the file and return the handle to the new file.
 If File::open failed for any other reason-for example, because we didn't have permission to open the file-we still want the code to panic! in the same way as it did in Listing 9-4.
-Look at Listing 9-5, which adds another arm to the match.
+For this we add an inner match expression, shown in Listing 9-5.